 Here are five ways to tell if you can trust your boyfriend after he cheated on you.
-To trust or not is the most important decision you can make right now.
+To trust or not is the most important decision you’ll make after finding out about the affair.
 These tips are inspired by a reader’s question about her cheating boyfriend, and they apply to all girlfriends who have boyfriends who cheated on them.

 “My boyfriend and I have been together for three years,” says Liz on my article on emotional affairs.
 “I just found out he has been talking to three other girls on the internet.
 He says he won’t do it again but I am still not sure.
 I don’t know what to do anymore.
 What do I do?”